Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     items[x].isActive = false // update an item to be hidden from the list spiraAppManager.setDropdownItemsIsActive("PriorityId", items); // updates the dropdown to hide the relevant item in the UI, returns true if successful
     ```

+??? note "getLiveFormFieldValue(fieldName: string): object"
+    Retrieves an object representing the current live value(s) of the specified fieldName.
+If the fieldName is not present on the page undefined is returned.
+Otherwise, an object containing one or more of the following key value pairs will be returned: dateValue, intValue, textValue.
+Note that multiselect lists return the values as a comma separated list in the textValue field.

+    - **fieldName**: The [name of the field](./SpiraApps-Reference.md/#available-field-names) of an artifact

+    Example:

+    ```js
+    let items = spiraAppManager.getLiveFormFieldValue("PriorityId");
+    // returns an object { intValue: 1 }
+    ```

 ??? note "reloadGrid(gridId: SpiraAppManager.gridIds)"
     Refreshes the specified grid if it exists on the page.